LeeroyLabs/sailcms-documentation/src/cms/entries.md

 ```
 Then, the `content` is sets accordingly to the `type`.

-The two last attributes - `authors` and `dates` - are automatically sets when creating, updating and deleting an entry.
+The two last attributes - `authors` and `dates` - are automatically sets when creating/updating/deleting an entry.
-These attributes are useful to retrieve information about the life of your entry:
+These attributes are useful to retrieve information about the entry's editing history.
+It will tell you who created it,
-when it was created and by whom, who and when it was deleted, etc.
+when he created it, when it was changed or deleted, etc.

 ### Utilities